 Honey as a Root Hormone

 We all know that honey has many health benefits.
 It is, after all, a natural antiseptic and contains antifungal properties – both of which are believed to be one of the reasons honey as a root hormone seems to work so well.
+In fact, just one tablespoon of honey is said to contain about 64 calories and 17 grams of carbohydrates, most of which come from sugars, and seems to provide plants with a much needed boost just as it does for us.

 In addition to containing possible rooting agents, it is thought that honey for cuttings helps guard against bacterial or fungal problems, allowing the little cuttings to remain healthy and strong.